socza/we-shape-time/README.md

-# This application display informations of your system and hardware.
+# This app displays information about your system and hardware.

-# Run the program with the command - "node app/program.js"
+# Run the program using the command - "node app / program.js"

-# You have two command in this program:
+# You have two commands in this program:

-# 1. The command "info" - display information of system and hardware .
+# 1. "info" command - displays information about the system and hardware.
-# 2. The command "exit" - quit of aplication.
+# 2. "exit" command - exit from the application.